mlsuh/UncertaintyQuantification.jl/docs/src/manual/simulations.md

 ## Monte Carlo

 The Monte-Carlo (MC) method is a method of sampling random numbers that dates back to 1777.
 The name was suggested by Nick Metropolis when MC was used while working on the Manhattan Project.
-It is used in Random Number Generators which often (as in this case) produce pseudo random numbers.
+It is used in Random Number Generators which generally produce pseudo random numbers.

 ## Quasi Monte Carlo
 Quasi Monte Carlo (QMC), is method of producing samples similar to those generated via Monte Carlo (MC).